SAMA-Communications/sama-server/README.md

 ## Chat history storage

-All the messages are automatically stored in DB and then can be retrieved via REST API
+All the messages are automatically stored in DB and then can be retrieved via REST API (see below)

 ## Offline message delivery

 I see 2 potential solutions here:

-* No offline storage at all
+* No offline storage at all (I prefer this)
 * Offline messages delivery is supported for all types of messages, but there is a TTL at server side

 so TBD